 Cause and Effect

 Why bold?
-Making the extra effort to bold particular text is a specific action taken to produce a specific result.
+Making the extra effort to bold particular text to produce a specific result.
 To make a point, right?

 Never underestimate how bolding certain words or sentences can make an otherwise benign statement one with significant emphasis.
 The person you are communicating with knows you took the extra steps to bold only specific terms or phrases.
 They know you are making a point of making a point.

 If you format that bold word or sentence into red text — you’ll have the recipient “seeing red” — literally.
 Red is known as an aggressive color.
 That’s why it is used in stop signs, lights, and fire engines.
 It garners attention, intimating urgency, and importance.